StephanMusgrave/TTdemo/README.md

 # TTdemo - a prototype
-A project to develop a prototype of a website app for acoaching business.
+A project to develop a prototype of a website app upgrade for an online business coaching business.

 ![](public/TTdemo_.png)